labkode/wlcg-tpc/README.md

 Implementors must consider the words "adler" and "adler32" to refer to the same digest.

 ## NEW DATA INTEGRITY BEHAVIOUR IN TPC
-The new behaviour is enabled when sending the HTTP header `Content-Digest` in the COPY request independently if the TPC is push or pull mode.
+The new behaviour is enabled when sending the HTTP header `Repr-Digest` in the COPY request independently if the TPC is push or pull mode.
 ```
      COPY /event.root
      Host: activesite.cern.ch
      Source: pasivesite.cern.ch
----> Content-Digest: adler=:1234:
+---> Repr-Digest: adler=:1234:
      ... (elements ommited)
 ```